utkarshbansalmailbox/1BRC/README.md

-# Data Processing with Dask

 ## Overview
 This repository contains scripts for generating and processing large datasets using Dask, which leverages Pandas for parallel computing.
-The primary objective is to demonstrate the efficiency and capability of Dask in handling and analyzing large-scale data.

-## Project Task
-The main task of this project is to compute the minimum, maximum, and mean of 1 billion rows.
+The primary objective is to compute the `minimum`, `maximum`, and `mean` of 1 billion rows.
 Dask is used instead of Polars to generate the dataframe and perform the computations.

 ## Data Folder Contents
 The `data` folder contains the following files:
 1. **createMeasurements.py**: The original script for generating data.
-2. **createMeasurements2.py**: Modified version of the script to produce a CSV file instead of a semi-colon separated text file.
+2. **createMeasurements2.py**: Modified the script to produce a CSV file instead of a semi-colon separated text file.

 ## File Configuration
-Data is generated using `createMeasurements2.py`, resulting in the following file **measurements.csv** with a -**file size of 13.8 GB**:
+Data is generated using `createMeasurements2.py`, resulting in the following file `measurements.csv` with a **file size of 13.8 GB**:

 ## Performance Metrics
 ### Time to Produce File